jeremiahGames11/Bihar-Game/README.md

 ## Download the App

-You can download the PlayGrand App from the Uptodown app store using the following link:
+You can download the Bihar Game from the Uptodown app store using the following link:

 <a href='https://bihar-game.en.uptodown.com/android' title='Download Bihar Game' >
                 <img src='https://stc.utdstc.com/img/mediakit/download-aao-big.png' alt='Download Bihar Game'>